TherinS/Pystromo/README.md

 plugging it in (testing in a text editor should suffice) then Pystromo probably will not remap keys for that device.

 For example, the Logitech G13 gameboard is recognized and returns a USB device code of 046d:0a44, but no keypresses do anything on Ubuntu 16.04 or 18.04.
-There are other projects for the G13 that do work.
+There are other projects for the G13 that do work, and Ubuntu 20.04 is supposed to now have a basic native driver for this device.

 Currently, this space is just to corral various links to files pertaining to the use of the Belkin Nostromo or Razer series of gameboards.